-The United Kingdom (UK) is preparing to exit the European Union (EU) on 29 March 2019.
+The United Kingdom (UK) is preparing to exit the European Union (EU).
 We provide the following information for New Zealanders living in or travelling to the UK.

 New Zealand citizens who plan to continue living in the UK after it leaves the EU can use the Foreign and Commonwealth Office (FCO) website tool to seek guidance on visa status and rights to stay.
 Further information can be found through the UK's Department for Exiting the European Union: https://www.gov.uk/government/organisations/department-for-exiting-the-european-union.
 The UK Government has also published a range of technical notices, which provide advice on how various areas would be handled in the event of a “no deal” outcome.
 We encourage you to read these notices, which can be found here.